2021–22 Stoke City F.C. season: January

 Stoke began a busy January with a second consecutive 2–1 home defeat this time against Preston North End where goals from Brad Potts and Andrew Hughes cancelled out a 35-yard strike from Ben Wilmot.
 City beat Hull City 2–0 with goals from goals from Brown and Ince.
 A week later Stoke faced league leaders Fulham at home.
 They made a great start with D'Margio Wright-Phillips scoring his first league goal in the opening minute but Rodrigo Muniz levelled straight from the restart.
 Muniz scored again to put Fulham in front before half time before Lewis Baker equalised from long range.
 Fulham went on to win the game 3–2 through Bobby Decordova-Reid.
 Stoke lost 1–0 at Coventry on 25 January as poor defending gifted Viktor Gyökeres the only goal.
 They ended January with a 1–1 draw at Huddersfield Town.

 Stoke were very active the January transfer window with Danny Batth, Adam Davies and Sam Surridge leaving the club permanently whilst Alfie Doughty and Tom Ince left on loan.
-Coming into the team were Lewis Baker, Taylor Harwood-Bellis, Phil Jagielka, Josh Maja, Liam Moore and Jaden Philogene-Bidace.
+Coming into the team were Lewis Baker, Taylor Harwood-Bellis, Phil Jagielka, Josh Maja, Liam Moore and Jaden Philogene.

 February

-Stoke dominated the next match against Swansea City with goals from Philogene-Bidace, Baker and Brown earning the side a comfortable 3–0 victory.
+Stoke dominated the next match against Swansea City with goals from Philogene, Baker and Brown earning the side a comfortable 3–0 victory.
 Stoke then played out an entertaining 2–2 draw against Nottingham Forest.
 Brennan Johnson gave Forest the lead before Maja scored his first league goal for the club.
 Brice Samba was then sent-off after conceding a penalty which was converted by Baker but Ryan Yates scored in stoppage time to deny Stoke the win.
 Stoke then drew 2–2 with Birmingham City and lost 2–1 to Luton and Bournemouth as they ended February in 15th position.